teambit/docs/docs/bit-dot-dev/authentication.md

 ### Bit.dev account issues

-Some issues may relate to simply account configuration issues.
+Some issues may relate to simple account configuration issues.

 #### You are not signed up to bit.dev